bugmark/website/docs/pages/about.md

 - a framework for experimental trading applications
 - an ability to trade in digital and fiat currencies

-### Q3 Objectives

-In Q3 2018, our key objectives are to:

-1. begin trading across a half-dozen internal repos
-2. develop relationships with our first corporate partners
-3. build a customer-communications infrastructure

 ### Join Us!

 We are looking for project contributors and participants!